pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

     $ make check

-If any of the checks fail, you can apply any of them individually (to save time):
+If any of the checks fail, you can apply the checks individually (to save time):

 * Automated code formatting: ``make style``
 * Code styling problems check: ``make lint``